aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowDataTips() {#getShowDataTips--}

+<b>@deprecated.</b> Please use the 'showDataTips' property instead.
 Specifies a boolean value that indicates whether tooltips should be displayed for PivotTable data cells.

 ```javascript
 getShowDataTips() : boolean;